rkonoplev/dniester/docs/en/TESTCONTAINERS_EVOLUTION.md

-# Testcontainers Evolution and Strategy
+# Testcontainers Implementation and Strategy

-This document explains the evolution of testing strategies in the Phoebe CMS project and provides guidance on when to use Testcontainers.
+This document explains the current implementation of Testcontainers in the Phoebe CMS project and the evolution from H2-based testing to a production-first MySQL-only approach.

 ---

-## Why Testcontainers is Mentioned in Documentation
+## Current Implementation Status

-**Testcontainers is mentioned as "Additional Improvements (Optional)"** in the technical debt documentation:
+**Testcontainers is now IMPLEMENTED** as part of the MySQL-only strategy:

-> - **Testcontainers**: Local integration tests without Docker Compose

-This reflects its status as a **future enhancement option** rather than a current implementation.
+- **Integration Tests**: Use Testcontainers MySQL containers via `AbstractIntegrationTest`
+- **Unit Tests**: Use mocks without database dependencies
+- **Production Consistency**: All database-dependent tests run against real MySQL instances

 ---